 - In the Fall of 2008, EPA collected sediment samples in the Delaware River basin in areas contiguous to the Honeywell Delaware Valley Works (DVW) facility.
 The data resulting from this effort indicated elevated levels of arsenic, lead and DDT in the sediment media.

 - In the Fall 2011, accumulated sediment and debris were removed from the storm sewers of the facility’s’ North Plant to eliminate future discharge of source material to the Delaware River.

-- Removal of Sediment from the Facility’s “Sluiceway” in the South Plant is currently on-going to further reduce the possibility of contaminated material discharging to the River.
+- Removal of Sediment from the Facility’s “Sluiceway” in the South Plant was completed in 2012 to further reduce the possibility of contaminated material discharging to the River.